bitcointranscripts/bitcointranscripts/bitcoin-explained/scaling-to-billions-of-users.md

 Sjors: 00:20:06

-Yeah, though my concern with custodians is that generally in economics you get this power law distribution of one or two massive custodians and then you know 10,000 very small ones and my issue is not with those 10,000 very small ones but with those very big ones that could have some pretty undue influence over the whole protocol and of course...
+Though my concern with custodians is that generally in economics you get this power law distribution of one or two massive custodians and then you know 10,000 very small ones and my issue is not with those 10,000 very small ones but with those very big ones that could have some pretty undue influence over the whole protocol and of course...

 Aaron: 00:20:29